1. Why Identity and Access Management?

 number of internal and third-party APIs, it’s more important than ever that APIs are integrated and

-securely.
+governed securely.
 In the user domain, with increasing user identity spaces, company-wide policies,

 complex structure hierarchies and roles, regulatory pressures, and customer-facing applications,